sabdhagiri/cicd101/lab-guide.md

 ubuntu@cicd-lab:~/demo-app$ vim ~/.ssh/config
 ~~~

-and copy the following lines into it and save it
+And copy the following lines into it and save it

 ~~~bash
 Host 172.16.101.23